Calluses and corns are areas of hard, thick skin caused by friction rubbing or pressure.

 Calluses on the hand

-Calluses on the hand are caused by constant handling of an object that causes friction and puts pressure on the hand, such as playing instruments, handling tools (gardening hoe or hammer) or sports equipment (tennis racquet).
+Calluses on the hand are caused by constant handling of an object that causes friction and puts pressure on the hand.
+This includes playing instruments, handling tools (gardening hoe or hammer), using your hands in sports such as rock climbing, or using sports equipment (eg, tennis racquet).

-Walking barefoot or wearing shoes without socks can cause calluses.
-Also, calluses and corns may be caused by friction or pressure from footwear such as:
+Walking barefoot outside or wearing shoes without socks can cause calluses.
+Also, calluses and corns may be caused by friction or pressure from:

-- Tight shoes and high heels which can compress areas of your foot.
+- Wearing tight shoes and high heels which can compress areas of your foot.
 When footwear is too loose, your foot may repeatedly slide and rub against the shoe.
 Your foot may also rub against a seam or stitch inside the shoe.

 Treatment for calluses and corns